List of unreleased songs recorded by Pink Floyd: The Committee instrumentals

 In early 1968, Pink Floyd recorded several instrumental tracks to be used in the soundtrack to the Peter Sykes film The Committee, starring former Manfred Mann singer Paul Jones.
 Syd Barrett had originally been approached to record music for the film, but his solo attempt was deemed to be unusable.
 The band, now with Gilmour on guitar, took over and recorded their pieces in a basement studio in London.
 The two main pieces are actually the same tune played at two different tempos, with the main riff featured on guitar for the first, the keyboard for the second.
 A third, lengthy instrumental is an embryonic version of "Careful With That Axe, Eugene".
 The opening instrumental is a short backwards-played tape made up of Tablas, guitar and a high pitch sound effect, which sounds very similar to what was described by the makers as the piece Barrett had attempted, leading fans to believe his initial idea may have been used by the band.
 Parts 1 and 2 have seen official release in The Early Years 1965—1972 box set.

 "Richard's Rave Up"

 "Richard's Rave Up" was a track recorded on 13 February 1968, during sessions for A Saucerful of Secrets.
 Per Glenn Povey's The Complete Pink Floyd, studio notes show Take 1 as 2:54 in length.
 (This was not "Song 1", which was recorded in August 1968 in Los Angeles.)

 "The Boppin' Sound"

-"The Boppin' Sound" was recorded on 13 February 1968, during sessions for A Saucerful of Secrets.
-Was mixed down on that date.
+"The Boppin' Sound" was recorded and mixed down on 13 February 1968, during sessions for A Saucerful of Secrets.
 Per Glenn Povey's The Complete Pink Floyd, studio notes show Take 1 as 3:00 in length.
 (This was not "Roger's Boogie", which was recorded in August 1968 in Los Angeles and is 4:35 in length.)